stitchdata/docs/_integration-schemas/sendgrid-core/spam_reports.md

 ---
 tap: "sendgrid-core"
+version: "1.0"

 name: "spam_reports"
 doc-link:
 singer-schema: https://github.com/singer-io/tap-sendgrid/blob/master/tap_sendgrid/schemas/spam_reports.json
 description: |
-  The `spam_reports` table contains info about spam reports made against your messages.
+  The `{{ table.name }}` table contains info about spam reports made against your messages.
 Spam reports occur when a recipient indicates they think your message is spam, which their email provider then reports to SendGrid.

 replication-method: "Key-based Incremental"